Fastest Growing Suburbs in Melbourne – 2026 Guide

 Melbourne’s Fastest-Growing Suburbs by Population

-Melbourne added roughly 142,600 residents last year, a solid 2.7 % city‑wide rise, yet the headline growth hides extreme local contrasts.
+Greater Melbourne added roughly 142,600 residents in the 12 months to 30 June 2024 (the latest suburb-level ABS data available up to the end of 2025) — a solid 2.7% citywide rise — yet the headline growth hides extreme local contrasts.
 On the fringe, new estates are ballooning five to ten times faster.
-Places like Fraser Rise–Plumpton jumped around 26 % in 2025, while Rockbank–Mount Cottrell climbed 15 % and Clyde North about 19 %.
-These three alone absorbed more than 12,000 newcomers—figures once reserved for mining boom towns, not outer suburban paddocks.
+Places like Fraser Rise–Plumpton jumped about 26% over 2023–24, while Rockbank–Mount Cottrell climbed roughly 15%, and Clyde North–South about 19%.
+These three alone absorbed around 12,300 newcomers — figures once reserved for mining boom towns, not outer suburban paddocks.

 | Suburb | Growth % | Median House Price | Key Driver |